Fluent Math Logo X symbol

 Fluent Math

-- Multiplication
+- Multiplication & Division

-Multiply with Automaticity
+Multiply with Confidence

-An easy-to-use, automatic method to practice multiplication automaticity without stress.
+Fluent Math is an easy-to-use, automatic method to practice multiplication automaticity without stress.

-Available for free on all devices!
+Available for free on all devices, for students, teachers, and schools.

 The flash card based Fluent Math app used in laptop, mobile and ipad to practice multiplication from memoryUse Fluent Math on any device (Chromebook, iOS, Android, tablets, computers, etc.)

-From Strategies to Automaticity
+From Conscious Thinking to Automaticity

-Fluent Math is an innovative approach to practicing automaticity in the final stages of building fluency with basic multiplication facts.
-It allows each student the opportunity to automate as many facts as possible for them individually, before moving on to more advanced math.
+Fluent Math allows each student the opportunity to automate as many facts as possible for them individually, before moving on to more advanced math.
+It helps students move from conscious thinking to automaticity, without stress.

-For facts not automated yet, students will have time to think and use their own strategies without time pressure.
-Each fact is then practiced a couple of times in succession until it can either be pulled from memory or answered efficiently.
-Spaced repetition with active retrieval helps in committing them to long-term memory.
-Learn, repeat, recall => automaticity.
+Known facts are quickly verified.
+For facts not yet automated, students will have time to think and use their own strategies without time pressure.
+These facts are then practiced until they can be recalled from memory or answered efficiently.
+Finally, spaced repetition with active retrieval helps commit them to long-term memory.

 Practice for 5 minutes, once or preferably twice a day.